 Kinds of Employment for People with Disabilities

 - Competitive employment: This is paid work done for a business or other organization that might have workers with and without disabilities.
 Jobs range from working in an office mailroom or grocery store to working in sales or the high tech field.
 The pay rate is anywhere from minimum wage to a high-paying salary with benefits, the same a worker without a disability would get.

 - Supported employment: a program developed by the federal government in the 1980s that helps people with disabilities find competitive jobs and provides the accommodations and support needed on the job.
 Supported employment services might include assessments, job searches, paid internships, on-the-job mentoring, and a job search coach.
-Some organizations that have supported employment programs are the Texas Department of Assistive and Rehabilitative Services (DARS), some waiver programs, and some nonprofit organizations (such as Goodwill Industries or Easter Seals).
+Some organizations that have supported employment programs are the Texas Workforce Commission, some waiver programs, and some nonprofit organizations (such as Goodwill Industries or Easter Seals).

 - Self-employment: Some people like the flexibility of being their own bosses, and this is no different for people with disabilities or special health-care needs.
 Whether it’s a web design, catering, writing, or housecleaning business, your young adult might enjoy the benefits of being self-employed.
 The Texas Council for Developmental Disabilities has grants or financial support to help with a variety of job-related services, including starting your own business.

 - Volunteer work: Volunteering is a great way to get experience and improve skills that might lead to future employment.
 There are many places in the community for your young adult to volunteer their time and gain valuable experience while they do it.
 Churches, hospitals, and nonprofit organizations are often looking for volunteers.
 VolunteerMatch lists local volunteer opportunities.

 Career and Job Tips

 - Know your child’s interests and help them think about ways they can gain work or volunteer experience that matches these interests.